Skip to product information

 Ergonomic, Portable Design

-Lightweight and foldable, Its adjustable panels allow for targeted-area treatments.
+Lightweight and foldable, its adjustable panels allow for targeted-area treatments.

 Smart Timer